 We practice multiplication back to back!
 Two students stand back to back and each writes a factor on the white board (you can set limit, usually 1–9) and a “caller” announces the product.
-The two students have to try to solve the others factor, knowing their factor and the product.
+The two students have to try to solve the other’s factor, knowing their factor and the product.
 The person who wins stays and the next class member takes the other space.
-Whoever wins 3 rounds In a row gets to be the new caller.
-This is typically a whole class game. —Carrie J.
+Whoever wins three rounds in a row gets to be the new caller.
+This is typically a whole-class game. —Carrie J.

-Use one set of multiplication flashcards to play math baseball in the classroom.
-Put a flashcard down on the floor in a path.
-Kids take turn hopping on the cards saying the answer and see how far can they get.
-Stop when they make a mistake and see who gets the furthest. —Sunny S.
+Use one set of multiplication flash cards to play math baseball in the classroom.
+Put a flash card down on the floor in a path.
+Kids take turn hopping on the cards, saying the answer, and seeing how far can they get.
+Stop when they make a mistake and see who gets the farthest. —Sunny S.